tarantool/doc/doc/how-to/db/crud.rst

     ---
     - [2, 'The Beatles', 1960]
     ...

-    -- This replace fails, because if the new tuple replaces -- -- the old tuple by the primary key from the primary index, -- -- this results in a duplicate unique secondary key in the 'band' index. -- tarantool> bands:replace{2, 'Scorpions', 1965}
+    tarantool> bands:replace{2, 'Scorpions', 1965}
     ---
     - error: Duplicate key exists in unique index "band" in space "bands" with old tuple